jakobzhao/geog371/labs/lab03/readme.md

 ### 3.1 Set up function for Color Ramp

 The first step is to set up a function for our color ramp.
 This is where we set up our classification breaks and color scheme.
 Setting up a classification scheme can be tricky.
 The easiest way to set up a standard classification scheme is to use QGIS, select something like Jenk's Natural Breaks, and copy the break numbers.
 Or you can check out a color ramp from [colorbrewer2.org]() In this lab, you will use chroma.js to get an array of colors.
-And then set up the setColor function that returns the value of a color based on the input value (the density of cell tower lying in a county).
-Appand the following code snippet in the script tag.
+Since the input data is ordered data that progress from low to high, we will use a sequential color palette `OrRd` (meaning from Orange to Red).
+Then, we will set up the setColor function that returns the value of a color based on the input value (the density of cell tower lying in a county).
+Append the following code snippet in the script tag.

 ```js
 // Create an array of colors